Rinzler78/FFBBApiClient_Python/README.rst

 Licence
 =======

-ffbb_api_client is distributed under the MIT license.
+ffbb_api_client is distributed under the Apache 2.0 license.